 NOTICE OF VIOLATION AND ORDER OF TEMPORARY CLOSURE

-1. The Chairman of the National Indian Gaming Commission (NIGC) hereby gives notice that the Delaware Tribe of Oklahoma (hereafter referred to as "Respondent"), located in Anadarko, Oklahoma is in violation of the Indian Gaming Regulatory Act (IGRA) and NIGC regulations.
+1. The Chairman of the National Indian Gaming Commission (NIGC) hereby gives notice that the Comanche Indian Tribe of Oklahoma (hereafter referred to as "Respondent"), located in Lawton, Oklahoma is in violation of the Indian Gaming Regulatory Act (IGRA) and NIGC regulations.

 2. The circumstances of the violation are:

-Respondent is a federally recognized Indian Tribe with tribal headquarters in Anadarko, Oklahoma.
-Respondent engages in gaming operations on tribal lands located near Anadarkdo, Oklahoma.
+Respondent is a federally recognized Indian Tribe with tribal headquarters in Lawton, Oklahoma.
+Respondent engages in gaming operations on tribal lands located in Lawton, Oklahoma.
 Respondent does not have a compact with the State of Oklahoma which would allow Respondent to operate Class III gambling devices.
-During a visit to the Tribe’s gaming operations on or about June 18 and July 7, 1999, representatives of the National Indian Gaming Commission observed "Challenger 9" Class III machines being offered for play.
+During a visit to the Tribe’s gaming operations on or about October 20, 1998, representatives of the National Indian Gaming Commission observed Class III machines being offered for play.
 Following issuance of a warning letter, NIGC representatives revisited the Tribe's gaming operations on February 23, 1999, and observed Class III video machine games being offered for play.
 These machines featured stop buttons operated by the customer and were offered in a variety of formats, including Cyberdyne, Winner's Touch (Lucky Dog) and Magical Touch.

 3. Respondent is in violation of NIGC regulations as follows: